Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Datasets for testing nonlinear regression routines.

-nlreg — by Alessandra R. Brazzale, 8 months ago
+nlreg — by Alessandra R. Brazzale, a year ago

 Higher Order Inference for Nonlinear Heteroscedastic Models